-What the Addressability Spectrum is and its impact on the cross-domain identifier performance of websites.
+What's the Addressability Spectrum, and how does it impact the cross-domain identifier performance of websites?

 Why it matters — Addressability is in for a significant change with the deprecation of third-party cookies.
-Advertisers need to understand their addressability options and build their advertising plans to account for a portfolio of solutions.
+As a result, advertisers must understand their current addressability options and build their advertising plans to account for a portfolio of solutions.

-Digital advertising is changing rapidly in response to increasing demands for consumer privacy from governments, privacy advocates, companies, and consumers around the world.
-These changes impact the digital advertising ecosystem and force companies to reconsider the way they understand advertising and the internet.
+Digital advertising is changing rapidly.
+This is in response to increasing demands for consumer privacy from governments, privacy advocates, companies, and consumers worldwide.
+These changes impact the digital advertising ecosystem and force companies to reconsider how they understand advertising and the internet.

-For more than a decade, digital advertising focused on reaching individual consumers with ads tailored for them based on insights or inferences about their online behavior.
-As a result of the global shift towards greater privacy and data security, this is being challenged.
+For over a decade, digital advertising has focused on reaching individual consumers with tailored ads.
+Based on insights or inferences about their online behavior.
+However, this is being challenged due to the global shift towards greater privacy and data security.

-When Apple updated iOS devices to iOS14.5, the ad industry received a preview of how addressability will change when third-party cookies are deprecated.
-According to mobile app analytics company Flurry, the global opt-in rate for IDFA on iOS is 21%.
-The US opt-in rate is only 15%.
-That means that only 15% of all US-based iOS users can be tracked by advertisers on their iPhones or iPads, and only on individual apps that earn permission.
+When Apple updated iOS devices to iOS14.5, the ad industry saw how addressability would change when third-party cookies are deprecated.
+According to mobile app analytics company Flurry, the global opt-in rate for IDFA on iOS is 25%.
+However, the US opt-in rate is only 18%.
+So, advertisers will track only 18% of all US-based iOS users on their iPhones or iPads, and only on individual apps that earn permission.

-This shift is forcing the industry to redefine how digital advertising is understood and delivered.
+This shift forces the industry to redefine how digital advertising is understood and delivered.

-Specifically, almost all programmatic ad targeting that happens today is based on the ability to track consumer devices across websites and across apps.
-When third-party cookies are deprecated in all major browsers, information about online consumer behavior will be available on a website by website basis, but will not be easily available across websites.
+Specifically, almost all programmatic ad targeting today is based on the ability to track consumer devices across websites and apps.
+When third-party cookies deprecate in all significant browsers, information about online consumer behavior will be available on a website-by-website basis.
+Still, it won’t be readily available across websites.

 This change represents a tremendous shift in how advertisers need to think about targeting ads to consumers and measuring the success of their ad campaigns.

-The Addressability Spectrum (shown below) provides a visual framework for thinking about addressability once the impending changes to web browsers and app platforms take effect.
+The Addressability Spectrum (shown below) provides a visual framework for handling addressability once the web browsers and app platforms impending changes take effect.

 Collectively, the categories displayed in this diagram represent the future state of addressability.
 Each ad impression will fall into one of these addressability categories.
 Working from left to right in the diagram, the definitions below explain what addressability will mean.

-This is a segment of consumers who are already working to hide their online behavior.
+This segment of consumers is already working to hide their online behavior.
 They may be using multiple VPNs, the Tor browser, or taking other actions to prevent their online behavior from being tracked.
-This segment is very small and advertisers don’t generally target these consumers, but they are included here for completeness.
+This segment is tiny, and advertisers don’t generally target these consumers, but they’re included here for completeness.

 Cohorts are effectively groups of consumers with similar behaviors.
-They are often referred to as “audience segments”.
+They’re often referred to as “audience segments.”
 Privacy Sandbox proposals like FLoC and FLEDGE propose that cohorts be used to target consumers instead of targeting individuals.

-This is a segment of individual consumers who are identified on a website-by-website, or app-by-app, basis.
-This can be achieved with pseudonymous identifiers by using first-party cookies or local browser storage.
+This is a segment of individual consumers identified on a website-by-website or app-by-app basis.
+Using first-party cookies or local browser storage can achieve this with pseudonymous identifiers.
 It may also be achieved when a consumer chooses to create an account on a website and provides an email address or other unique information.

 - Cross-Domain Identified

-This is a segment of individual consumers who are identified across different websites, or across different apps.
-Once third party cookies are deprecated in all major browsers, this may only be achieved with identity solutions like Liveramp RampID or ID5.
+This is a segment of individual consumers identified across different websites or apps.
+Once third-party cookies are deprecated in all major browsers, this may only be achieved with identity solutions like Liveramp RampID or ID5.
 Consumers who opt-in to IDFA on iOS apps fall into this category.

 These impacts will apply to all channels, including web and mobile apps.
-Thinking about how the Addressability Spectrum will apply to websites provides a lens into the challenges that advertisers will face once third party cookies are deprecated and mobile device identifiers are opt-in only.
-Similar analysis can be done for mobile apps as well.
+Thinking about how the Addressability Spectrum will apply to websites provides a lens into the challenges advertisers will face once third-party cookies are deprecated, and mobile device identifiers are opt-in only.
+A similar analysis can be done for mobile apps as well.

-long-tail-site.com is representative of the vast majority of websites on the internet.
+- long-tail-site.com is representative of the vast majority of websites on the internet.
 These websites typically have low monthly traffic but monetize with programmatic advertising.
-Generally, these websites are going to be able to identify less than 2% of their consumers with cross-domain identifiers.
+Generally, these websites will be able to identify less than 2% of their consumers with cross-domain identifiers.

-Popular-publisher.com is representative of high quality, high traffic websites, or high quality niche websites that have consistent viewership.
-However, these websites are able to identify less than 2% of their consumers with cross-domain identifiers.
-Many of these websites have tried to increase the number of cross-domain identifiable visitors, but have been unable to compel their visitors to create accounts or sign up for emails at high rates.
+- Popular-publisher.com is representative of high-quality, high-traffic websites or high-quality niche websites that have consistent viewership.
+However, these websites can identify less than 2% of their consumers with cross-domain identifiers.
+In addition, many of these websites have tried to increase the number of cross-domain identifiable visitors.
+Still, they’ve been unable to compel their visitors to create accounts or sign up for emails at high rates.

-Popular-brand.com is representative of brands on the internet that are driving purchases or consumer signups for goods and services.
+- Popular-brand.com is representative of internet brands driving purchases or consumer signups for goods and services.
 The most popular brand websites may be able to identify as much as 20% of their visitors because they have products that people love and return for more.

-To address this future state, the digital advertising ecosystem will need to think about addressability differently.
-The opportunity for advertisers lies in solving for cohorts of consumers as proposed in Google’s FLoC or FLEDGE and leveraging supply partners to use first party audience information.
+The digital advertising ecosystem must think about addressability differently to address this future state.
+The opportunity for advertisers lies in solving for cohorts of consumers as proposed in Google’s FLoC or FLEDGE and leveraging supply partners to use first-party audience information.